dreamcatchme/documentation-markdown/introduction-to-iota/introduction/what-is-iota.md

 ### Scalable

-For each transaction that IRI nodes append to their ledger, they validate two previous transactions.
+For each transaction that's appended to the ledger validates two previous transactions.
 This process makes IOTA incredibly scalable because the more new transactions that propagate through the network, the faster other transactions are validated.

 This process forms a data structure called a directed acyclic graph (DAG), which we call the Tangle.